 Beyond the public areas, TBC also helps students purchase air filters for their rooms, with options priced from US$30 for the semester.
 The Division of Student Development also provides face masks to TBC semester students.

 Hospitals in China are not just for emergencies, they also serve as clinics and doctors’ offices.
 TBC’s primary hospital is Beijing United Family Hospital and Clinic.
-They offer direct billing through CISI insurance in most cases and the staff speaks English.

 If you are currently on a medication, it is best to bring a supply with you and a doctor’s note.
 Be sure to pack needed medicine in your carry-on luggage in case your checked luggage is delayed.
 Most common brands of medication will be hard to find here, will be more expensive, and the directions may be in Chinese.
 It is best to bring along your own supply of assorted stomach medicines, allergy medications, prescriptions, cold and flu medicine, motion sickness medicine, anti-diarrheal medication, and pain relievers – bring enough to last you the entire semester.

 If there is any question about whether a particular accessibility need might be able to be accommodated, please first contact your home university’s Services for Students with Disabilities office (SSWD), for further follow up and additional questions Contact Us.
 We ask that you contact this office for assistance as early as possible.